vulongtran/vulongtran.github.io/README.md

   <ol>
     <li>
       <a href="#about-the-project">About The Project</a>
-      This project is built to dmeonstrate how to use a website
+      This project is built to demonstrate how to create a simple website with a login section.
     </li>
     <li>
       <a href="#getting-started">Getting Started</a>